wanghaisheng/responsive-landing-page-starter/content/blog/en/deploying-an-aws-lambda-function-for-nexmo-voice-callbacks-with-php-dr.md

 ---
 title: Deploying an AWS Lambda Function for Vonage Voice Callbacks With PHP
-description: Highlight how to deploy PHP application containing Nexmo Voice callback to a AWS Lambda function that transcribes speech to text with Serverless framework.
+description: Highlight how to deploy PHP application containing Vonage Voice callback to a AWS Lambda function that transcribes speech to text with Serverless framework.
 thumbnail: /content/blog/deploying-an-aws-lambda-function-for-nexmo-voice-callbacks-with-php-dr/E_Vonage-Voice-Callbacks_1200x600.png